-Currently there are more than 23,000 land sites and about 1,500 submerged sites and shipwrecks reported in the State Archaeological Site File.
-SHPO archaeologists oversee archaeological resources on state-owned land and bottomlands; co-issue research permits; collaborate with Tribal, federal, state, and local groups; provide environmental review for federal and some state-level projects; manage the state's archaeological site file, curate the state's archaeological collection; and interpret and protect Michigan's archaeological heritage.
+While there is no doubt that the failure of the dams was a crisis, new knowledge was gained as a result of the draining of the lakes.
+Photo: Sarah Surface-Evans archaeologists oversee archaeological resources on state-owned land and bottomlands; co-issue research permits; collaborate with tribal, federal, state and local groups; provide environmental review for federal and some state-level projects; manage the state's archaeological site file, curate the state's archaeological collection; and interpret and protect Michigan's archaeological heritage.